kernelci/tuxmake/README.md

 Such an interface provides portability and simplicity, making arbitrary Linux kernel build combinations easier for developers.

+TuxMake should provide strong defaults, making the easy cases easy.
+By default, tuxmake will build a config, a kernel, and modules and dtbs if applicable.
+Additional targets can be specified with command line flags.

 Every step of the build should be clearly shown so that there is no mystery or obfuscation during the build.